-	High street agents have more knowledge about the local area, community, and neighborhoods which is why, sometimes, their valuations are more accurate.
+High street agents have more knowledge about the local area, community, and neighbourhoods which is why, sometimes, their valuations are more accurate.
 You can also get a few valuations if you don’t agree with the original assessment.

 You can also take all of the valuations and come up with your own medium price.